BBQuercus/eFISHent/README.md

 # eFISHent

-A tool to facilitate the creation of eFISHent RNA FISH oligonucleotide probes.
+A command-line based tool to facilitate the creation of eFISHent RNA fluorescence in-situ hybridization (RNA FISH) oligonucleotide probes.

 ## Description